 Vanessa Wilson is an arts professional passionate about breaking down the rhetoric of art speak and making art accessible to all communities.
 Her interest in the arts has driven her to pursue a number of collaborations and projects across the globe, covering a wide spectrum of experience both in “fine” and unconventional art spaces.
 In addition to working with brick-and-mortar institutions, Vanessa continues to experiment with alternative modes of engagement, education, and sales, exploring the boundaries faced by bringing the arts online, on social media, and on podcasts.
 At the core of her pursuits is a personal drive to bring underserved communities and artists into the spotlight.
 Outside of ArtSpan, Vanessa produces State of the Art Podcast and co-manages @art on Instagram.

 Dianne joined ArtSpan as an Artist Member in 2013 actively participating in ArtSpan’s workshops, mixers, annual Fall Open Studios and juried Spring auction.
-In 2016 she became ArtSpan’s Programs Assistant.
-Her twenty years of administrative support and customer service experience are ideally coupled with Dianne's first-hand understanding and relationship to the San Francisco arts community, enabling her with valuable perspective.
+In 2016 she officially became part of the ArtSpan staff team.
+Her twenty+ years of administrative support and customer service experience are ideally coupled with Dianne's first-hand understanding and relationship to the San Francisco arts community, enabling her with invaluable perspective.
 She also serves on ArtSpan’s Open Studios Committee and is involved with its Mentorship program.
 As a collage and assemblage artist, Dianne maintains an abundant workspace at Arc Studios and Gallery in the South of Market neighborhood of San Francisco.
-When she’s not in her studio preparing for an upcoming show, scavenging the beach and flea markets for unusual objects to turn into art materials, or assisting with the needs of her ArtSpan team, she is seeking out creative inspiration by attending galleries, museums, concerts, performances, and innovative events wherever they present themselves.
+When she’s not in her studio preparing for an upcoming show, scavenging flea markets for unusual objects to turn into art materials, or assisting with the needs of her ArtSpan team, she is seeking out creative inspiration by attending galleries, museums, concerts, performances, and innovative events wherever they present themselves.

 Lee Tulchin, membership & outreach Manager